ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/getting-started-audit.rst

 Overview
 --------

-Ansible remediation for security benchmarks now utilizes an open source go binary called `goss <https://goss.rocks>`_ to audit the system.
+Ansible remediation for security benchmarks now utilizes an open-source go binary called `goss <https://goss.rocks>`_ to audit the system.

 Ensuring consistency in checks by using the same settings and controls